mell-o-tron/MellOs/README.md

 ### Work in progress
-- Dynamic, Modular Shell (with the possibility to create/edit commands)
+- Dynamic, Modular Shell (will run executables when processes will be a thing)
 - Floppy Disk Driver (does not work with USB floppy adapter, so I can only work on it when I'm at home, which is quite rare considering I live a fairly long way from my uni)

 ### Future
+- Process abstraction
 - File System support, most likely USTAR (highly dependant on the floppy disk drivers)

 ### Bugs and Horrible Code
 - The printy-screeney-bit is all broken and redundant, because it was made in a hurry for a very badly designed system.
 I updated most of the very badly designed system (it now is a mildly badly designed system), but not that, not yet.
 Next up, I guess.